Problem Set 2

 - percelderlypoverty - Percent of elderly below poverty line

-Note: The original description of the dataset was not documented and the current descriptions here (provided by tidyverse
+Note: The original description of the dataset was not documented and the current descriptions here (provided by tidyverse package) are based on speculation.

 Problem 1